nyantropy/Gravitas/ARCHITECTURE.md

 `DialogueRuntimeComponent` is active, `VNSystem` mirrors the current dialogue node into its retained VN UI state and routes choice clicks or continue input back into `DialogueRuntime`.
-This bridge does not add rendering code to the dialogue runtime and does not put quest/shop/item logic into VN presentation.
+This bridge does not add rendering code to the dialogue runtime and does not put application domain rules into VN presentation.

 Engine tooling is a global development runtime owned by `GravitasEngine`.
 `EngineToolRuntime` updates once per rendered frame after the active scene's normal controller systems, but it targets the active scene `ECSWorld` for inspection and edits.
-Game scenes no longer install editor systems directly.
-Renderer, physics, gameplay, and game UI systems remain scene-owned.
+Application scenes no longer install editor systems directly.
+Renderer, physics, application simulation, and application UI systems remain scene-owned.

 Current tool feature layout: